-Cash and cash equivalents includes cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less.
-Cash and cash equivalents comprise cash at bank, in hand and short-term investments.
+Cash and cash equivalents includes cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less.
+Cash and cash equivalents comprise cash in bank, on hand and short-term investments.